things to do in the summer

 Rediscover your inner child by sledding down the snowy hills of Glacier Country.

-Visit the Glacier Institute for a hands-on educational adventure.
+Sign up for a class, tour or camp at the Glacier Institute for a hands-on educational adventure.

 Plan a rock climbing trip with an experienced guide.

-Spend the night in a cozy cabin.
+Spend the night in a rustic Forest Service lookout and experience epic views.

-Experience an American Indian pow wow.
+Experience an authentic American Indian pow wow.

 Catch a live concert on the banks of the Blackfoot River.